gangefors/docker-airdcpp-adlchecker/README.md

 # AirDC++w ADL checker

-ADL search your share with the included Python script.
+Scan your share with ADLSearch using the included Python script.

-Run it seperately or using the Docker image.

-    # Python 3.7+
+You need to add an ADLSearch.xml file to the AirDC++w config directory for the script to work.

+If you are running AirDC++w using the gangefors/airdcpp-webclient Docker image, then running the script using Docker is recommended.
+Run the following command in a terminal on the same host as you are running the AirDC++w container.

+    docker run --rm --volumes-from <airdcpp-container-name-or-id> \
+        gangefors/airdcpp-adlchecker --help

+Or you can run the script in a terminal using Python 3.7+, check script file for additional info.

     python3 adlchecker.py --help

-    # Docker
-    docker run --rm --volumes-from <airdcpp-container> gangefors/airdcpp-adlchecker --help